 There’s one more major difference.
 With Original Medicare, there’s no open enrollment period.
 With Medicare Advantage, open enrollment comes around every Fall, and plans are free to change benefits, costs, provider networks, or drop plans completely.

 What Do Medicare Advantage Plans Cover?

 By law, all Medicare Advantage plans must provide all of the same coverages and benefits as Medicare Part A and Part B, but they don’t have to cover the benefits in the same way.
 For example, under Medicare Part A a beneficiary will pay a flat-rate deductible when they are admitted to the hospital.
-For 2021, the deductible is $1,452 per benefit period.
+For 2021, the deductible is $1,452 per A benefit period is a method used in Original Medicare to measure a beneficiaries use of hospital and skilled nursing facility (SNF) services.
+With each new benefit period, the beneficiary is charged a new benefit....
 This is where many people get confused.